94% of the time, users focus on a website’s design to form an opinion.

 Factors that contribute to slow loading speed include large file sizes, outdated code and too many plug-ins.

-To avoid this mistake, optimize your media files by compressing images and videos and consider using lazy loading techniques to only load content as it’s needed.
-Minimize the use of heavy scripts and flash content that can slow down page rendering.
+To avoid this mistake, optimize your media files by compressing images and videos and consider using lazy loading techniques to only load content as needed.

 You can also utilize website speed tools, such as Google PageSpeed Insights and Pingdom, to monitor your website’s loading speed.